Overview of the Landlord-Tenant Laws in Michigan

 • Nonpayment of rent

 Before filing for an eviction in Michigan court, the landlord must provide the renter a Notice to Quit.
-These are the notices and the amount of notice required:
+The following chart shows the amount of notice required for each notice or violation.

 Amount of Notice Required Reasons for Eviction